 Upper Egypt Rural Development Project

-Specific objectives are to empower rural poor people to create sustained employment and increase their income.
-The project will support small enterprise development, particularly through microfinance and partnerships with commercial banks.
-And by supporting research and extension, it will work to help small farmers achieve higher returns per unit of land and water.
+Specific objectives include empowering rural poor people to create sustained employment and increase their income.
+The project supports small enterprise development, particularly through microfinance and partnerships with commercial banks.
+And by supporting research and extension, it works to help small farmers achieve higher returns per unit of land and water.

-The project will give particular emphasis to gender issues.
-It will give women the support they need to form marketing associations for livestock and handicraft production, and it will ensure that they have a voice in project activities and decisions.
+The project places particular emphasis on gender issues.
+It gives women support to form marketing associations for livestock and handicraft production, and it ensures that they have a voice in project activities and decisions.